dekoza/mtgpl/GTC.rst

 Dimir Charm
-    Choose one — Counter target sorcery spell
+    Choose one — Counter target sorcery spell;

-     or destroy target creature with power 2 or less
+    or destroy target creature with power 2 or less;
     or look at the top three cards of target player's library, then put one back and the rest into that player's graveyard.

 Dimir Guildgate